Uwe Reinhardt

-Uwe Ernst Reinhardt (September 24, 1937 – November 14, 2017) was a professor of political economy at Princeton University and held several positions in the healthcare industry.

-Reinhardt was a prominent scholar in health care economics and a frequent speaker and author on subjects ranging from the war in Iraq to the future of Medicare.
+Uwe Ernst Reinhardt (September 24, 1937 – November 14, 2017) was a German health economist who served as the James Madison Professor of Political Economy and Professor of Economics at Princeton University and held various advisory roles in both the public and private sectors, the latter included several positions in the healthcare industry.
+Reinhardt was a prominent scholar in health care economics and a listened-to voice on health care and health policy in government including the United States Congress where he often testified in both the House and Senate, as well as the private sector where he was a sought-after speaker and author on subjects ranging from the war in Iraq to the future of health care in America.

 Biography

 Reinhardt was born 1937 in Osnabrück, Germany, and later emigrated to Canada, where he received his Bachelor of Commerce degree from University of Saskatchewan.
+He was awarded the Canadian Governor General's Gold Medal for being the most distinguished graduate of the year.
 He later received a Ph.D. in economics from Yale University in 1970, with a thesis titled "An Economic Analysis of Physicians' Practices" under the supervision of Richard Ruggles.
-He taught courses in economic theory and policy, accounting, and health economics and policy.
-Reinhardt's scholarly work focused on economics and policy and included more far-reaching topics such as cost–benefit analyses of the Lockheed L-1011 TriStar and the Space Shuttle.
-He died of multiple myeloma complications /sepsis on November 14, 2017, in Princeton, NJ.
+The thesis was later published as a book titled Physician Productivity and the Demand for Manpower (Ballinger 1975).
+At Princeton University he taught courses in economic theory and policy, corporate finance, accounting, financial management of public enterprises, and health economics and policy.
+Reinhardt's scholarly work focused on economics and policy and included more far-reaching topics such as cost–benefit analyses of the Lockheed L-1011 TriStar.
+In 1972, he also gave presentations on Mathematica's economic analysis of the Space Shuttle system.
 Reinhardt was married to Tsung-Mei Cheng, also known as May Reinhardt.

-In July 2015, Reinhardt's 2013 syllabus and first lecture for a class titled "Introductory Korean Drama" received attention from several bloggers.
+In July 2015, Reinhardt's Princeton 2013 micro-economic course syllabus and first lecture for a class titled "Introductory Korean Drama" received attention from several bloggers and caused a spate of Korean media inquiries to him in Princeton.
 By way of explanation, Reinhardt introduced the class by stating:

 After the near‐collapse of the world's financial system has shown that we economists really do not know how the world works, I am much too embarrassed to teach economics anymore, which I have done for many years.
 I will teach Modern Korean Drama instead.

 Although I have never been to Korea, I have watched Korean drama on a daily basis for over six years now.
 Therefore I can justly consider myself an expert in that subject.

 It was not clear whether Reinhardt actually intended to teach the course.